LukeHong/Advanced-line-detect/writeup_report.md

 I used a combination of color and gradient thresholds to generate a binary image.(`combined_thresh()`)

-The first binary contained values in both of x axis gradient and y axis gradient.
+The first binary contained values of x axis gradient.

-The second binary contained values in both of magnitude of gradient and direction of gradient.
+The second binary contained values in the S channel of HLS color space which is in the range of theshold.

-The third binary contained values in the S channel of HLS color space which is in the range of theshold.
+The third binary contained values in the L channel of LUV color space to find white color in the image.

+The fourth binary contained values in the b channel of Lab color space to find yellow color in the image.

 I combined these three binary images to get the final combined binary image.